 Tradevoice will:

-4.1 Process Caller Data only on the Customer's documented instructions, including those given via the dashboard, in writing, or set out in this DPA.
+4.1 Process Caller Data and Calendar Data only on the Customer's documented instructions, given in writing, by email, or by telephone and confirmed in writing, or set out in this DPA.
+There is no customer dashboard through which instructions are given.
 If Tradevoice believes an instruction infringes UK GDPR, it will notify the Customer and may decline to act on it.

 4.2 Ensure that staff with access to Caller Data are bound by appropriate confidentiality obligations.

-4.3 Implement appropriate technical and organisational security measures (set out in Annex A) to protect Caller Data against unauthorised access, disclosure, alteration or destruction.
+4.3 Implement appropriate technical and organisational security measures, described in Annex A, to protect Caller Data against unauthorised access, disclosure, alteration or destruction.

 4.4 Engage Sub-processors only as set out in clause 5.